 You hear this term in movies all the time, “I’d rather have a root canal.”
-If you are fortunate enough not to had this done, you probably don’t know what they are talking about.
+If you are fortunate enough not to have this done, you probably don’t know what they are talking about.
 In this post, we will explain what this procedure is meant to do and what it entails.

-If your tooth is severely damaged or becomes infected, a root canal therapy near you may be necessary.
+If your tooth is severely damaged or becomes infected, root canal therapy near you may be necessary.
 During this procedure, the pulp from the inside of the tooth is removed.
-Then the area is cleaning thoroughly, and disinfectant is applied.
+Then the area is cleaned thoroughly, and disinfectant is applied.

 Can’t They Just Give Me Antibiotics?